PrincetonUniversity/Vatic/README.md

  - `--out-dir (-o)` Where the output will be stored; if not specified it will be saved to the location `vatic-det` was invoked from.

  - `--solver` The solver to use for RUC and SCED instances, such as `cbc` or `gurobi`.
-The default is `cbc`; note that you may have to install your preferred solver separately.
+The default is [cbc](https://github.com/coin-or/Cbc); note that you may have to install your preferred solver separately.

+ - `--lmps` If this flag is given, Vatic will calculate bus-specific locational marginal prices at each real-time SCED.
+            Note that this tends to increase SCED runtime by roughly 25%.

  - `--threads (-t)` The number of compute cores to be used for parallelization.
 If you are running `vatic-det` on a remote compute cluster, do not use more cores than what has been allocated to you for a particular